Skip to main content

 Required Documents

-• Cover sheet identifying the PayPal account by primary email address and requesting closure
+• Cover sheet from the requestor identifying the PayPal account by the deceased holder's primary email address and requesting closure

-• Government-issued photo ID of the requestor (driver's license, passport, or state ID)
+• Copy of a government-issued photo ID (driver's license, passport, or state-issued ID)

-• State-issued documentation if no will exists (Letters of Administration)
+• State-issued documentation (Letters of Administration) if there is no will

-How long the process takes at PayPal: 1-2 business days if all required documentation is complete and the request is approved.
-PayPal reviews submitted documents and closes the account upon approval.
+How long the process takes at PayPal: PayPal does not publish a processing time for deceased account closures.
+The Deceased Account Team contacts the requestor directly at the email address supplied on the cover sheet, so incomplete packages stall until that contact is made.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-PayPal requires several documents to process a claim, including Cover sheet identifying the PayPal account by primary email address and requesting closure, Death certificate (copy), and Government-issued photo ID of the requestor (driver's license, passport, or state ID), and additional documentation depending on the account type.
+PayPal requires several documents to process a claim, including Cover sheet from the requestor identifying the PayPal account by the deceased holder's primary email address and requesting closure, The requestor's email address, so the Deceased Account Team can reach out directly, and Copy of the death certificate for the account holder, and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.

 Frequently asked questions

-PayPal's Deceased Accounts can be reached by phone at 1-888-221-1161 and email at deceasedaccounts@paypal.com for questions throughout the claims process.
+PayPal's PayPal Deceased Account Team can be reached by email at deceasedaccounts@paypal.com for questions throughout the claims process.

 If the deceased held multiple PayPal accounts, each may require a separate claim or have different documentation requirements.
-The Deceased Accounts can confirm which accounts require individual attention and which can be processed together.
+The PayPal Deceased Account Team can confirm which accounts require individual attention and which can be processed together.

 PayPal